wavefrontHQ/docs/pages/doc/wavefront_pricing.md

 * Each ingested or scanned histogram or derived histogram counts as 7 PPS.

 For scans, the pricing structure is as follows:
+* If [intelligent sampling](trace_data_sampling.html#intelligent-sampling) is turned on, the trace data is counted as derived metrics (1 PPS) or derived histograms (7 PPS)
+* If you turn off intelligent sampling, or if you specify trace sampling policies to specifically include certain traces, each tracing span counts as 22 PPS.
 * [Span logs](trace_data_details.html#span-logs) are free.
-* If [intelligent sampling](trace_data_sampling.html#intelligent-sampling) is turned on, the trace data are counted as derived metrics (1 PPS) or derived histograms (7 PPS)
-* If turn off intelligent sampling, or if you specify trace sampling policies to specifically include certain traces, each tracing span counts as 22 PPS.

 ![Metrics 1pps and Histograms 7pps are the basis, distributed tracing is 22 PPS if intelligent sampling is turned off](images/pricing_model_1.png)